Finn-Lab/MGS-gut/README.md

 > mashdiff.sh -i genome_folder/ -r reference.msh -s db_name -p output_prefix

 <b>Notes:</b>
+- The scripts/ directory needs to be part of your $PATH variable
 - A database file with the reference genomes needs to be first generated with <i>mash sketch</i>
 - The output for each query genome is a \*db_parsed.tab file containing the dnadiff and Mash results.
 Column headers in the resultant file are:
 > Query name / Reference name / Ref length / % Ref covered / Query length / % Query aligned / ANI / Mash distance